Deishelon/google-play-billing-validator/README.md

 4. Link your Google Cloud Project to your developer account (If you have not created one yet, go to [Google API Console](https://console.developers.google.com/iam-admin/projects "API Console") and create one then come back here and link it )
 5. In Google API Console, in the left side menu click on service account
 6. Then create a service account (Don't forget to save private key)
-7. Go back to Developer Console, and grand asses to the newly created account (the permission has to be **View financial data**)
+7. Go back to Developer Console, and grant access to the newly created account (the permission has to be **View financial data**)
 8. All done

 ## Usage